 Consignment suppliers saw their average inventory level decrease.
 It was then easy for them to accept to follow the requests of our client to increase the safety stock in risky periods, thus ensuring a reduction of shortages.

-The accuracy of consumption forecasts has also greatly increased thanks to artificial intelligence algorithms.
+Thanks to artificial intelligence algorithms, the accuracy of consumption forecasts has also significantly increased.
 This allows us to communicate to suppliers a more reliable replenishment plan earlier.

 Finally, the Flowlity tool has won over users and managers with its pleasant interface and ease of use.

 Following this success, we plan to deploy the tool over a larger geographic area.

 Optimization of finished products stocks

 In this case, we are interested in optimizing stocks of finished products of a manufacturer producing spare parts for the medical industry.

 Our customer manages consignment and VMI stocks for his clients, who are large European assemblers.
 Our client manages inventory in its facilities and VMI stocks at each of its clients.

 Artificial intelligence algorithms to decrease inventory and stock-outs

 By using Flowlity on our client’s data and applying a combination of artificial intelligence algorithms, we were able to show an overall decrease in inventory of over 45% and a decrease in stock-outs of over 60%.